box-community/ui-elements-sample-app/README.md

 ```

 > Point your browser to the server (e.g http://127.0.0.1:5000).
+> Initialize the application by navigating to the /bootstrap route (e.g. http://127.0.0.1:5000/bootstrap).

 Sign up for an account, and then, login using those credntials.
 Visit the UI Element explorer or content picker to view/create the bookings folder.